amrtarek-dev/knowledge/5-Cybersecurity/6-Security Hardening.md

 ### IAM (Identity Access management)
 Is a collection of processes and technologies that helps organizations manage digital identities in their environment and authorizes how users can use different cloud resources.

-CSP (Cloud Service Provider)

-The **shared responsibility model** states that the CSP must take responsibility for security involving the cloud infrastructure, including physical data centers, hypervisors, and host operating systems.
+The **shared responsibility model** states that the CSP (Cloud Service Provider) must take responsibility for security involving the cloud infrastructure, including physical data centers, hypervisors, and host operating systems.
 The company using the cloud service is responsible for the assets and processes that they store or operate in the cloud.

 A **hypervisor** abstracts the host’s hardware from the operating software environment.
 - hypervisors run on the hardware of the host computer.
 (VMware)